chaitanya-949/kitchen-segmention-classificationifi/README.md

-# Kitchen Layout Classification and Object Detection
+# Kitchen Layout Classification and segmenting objects

 This project uses Detectron2 for instance segmentation and ResNet18 for classification of kitchen layouts (e.g., L-shaped, U-shaped, Parallel).
 It includes steps for training, testing, and inference, along with a utility to calculate dimensions of objects using bounding box predictions.
 Data annotation was done using LabelMe.